Tea drinkers, rejoice in glorious tea!

-Tea glorious tea, for centuries it has been the drink of choice.
-From queens and royal dignitaries in England to emperors and warriors in China, and everyday workers in India – tea has seemingly been with us since the beginning of time.
-It’s popularity shows no slowing in pace as even to this very day, half the US population puts the kettle on and curls up to enjoy a moment drinking tea.
+For centuries it has been the drink of choice for queens and royal dignitaries in England, emperors and warriors in China, and everyday workers in India.
+Tea has seemingly been with us since the beginning of time.
+Its popularity shows no slowing in pace, as even to this very day, half the US population puts the kettle on and curls up to enjoy a moment drinking tea.

 Tea isn’t just a single entity, there are tons of different flavor profiles, types, and herbal tisanes out there.
-There’s the five traditional teas that come from the Camellia Sinensis plant, all processed in different ways to bring out different notes, and then there’s the herbal teas that come from flowers, herbs, and spices and each bring their own tasty healing benefits to the party.
+There are five traditional teas that come from the Camellia Sinensis plant, all processed in different ways to bring out different notes.
+And then there’s herbal teas that come from flowers, herbs, and spices, each bringing their own tasty healing benefits to the party.

 Beyond the preference for sleepy chamomile over the zesty and bright red rooibos, each tea comes with its own glut of health benefits too.
 Tea can be truly good for you.
 From black tea with its antioxidant riches to peppermint with its soothing stomach abilities and ginger with its glorious talent for fighting nausea, let’s take a deeper dive into all the beautiful benefits of tea.